powerlanguage/exquisite/README.md

 Have to make sure the server port is one supported by aws (normally `8000`).

 Have to figure out what I should send up/what can be excluded.

+TODO:

+- Better definition of how to structure messages
+- Some sort of client id/persistence?
+- typscript support?
+- disconnections / reconnections
+- error handling